15 Most Popular Content Management Systems (CMS) 2024

 Best for: Joomla is the perfect platform for advanced developers and website creators (who need more extreme flexibility).

-Pricing: Joomla is free, but you’ll need to pay for a domain name and host like WordPress.
+Pricing: Joomla is free, but you must pay for a domain name and host like WordPress.
 Also, you can expect additional fees when getting premium templates and plugins.

 5. Drupal

 Drupal goes even deeper into the architecture of the content management system itself.
-And because of how widely adopted it is to professional coding standards, many engineer and developer-type webmasters have adapted Drupal as their primary content management platform.
+Because of how widely it is adopted by professional coding standards, many engineer- and developer-type webmasters have adapted Drupal as their primary content management platform.

 It offers more than 30,000+ extendable modules to bring your site to a new level.
 You can also choose between 2,000+ themes that help build the site you’ve always wanted to own.

 Thousands of members participate in daily forum discussions, so finding support for Drupal is not a problem.
-But there are resources available that can solve your problem without visiting the community forums will skip you from finding support in many cases.
+But there are resources available that can solve your problem without visiting the community forums, which will prevent you from finding support in many cases.

 Pros: